bunnie/iris-integration/system-specifications.md

 In addition to creating these copper patterns on the top layer of the PCB, designers should also pay attention to the following concerns:
 - A copper keep-out is required around the fiducials.
 This prevents traces and fill zones from intruding into the recognition area.
 - A solder mask pull back is recommended in the fiducial regions.
 However, this is not mandatory, as most soldermasks are virtually transparent in infrared wavelengths.
-- No copper features should be routed underneath the fiducials.
-FR-4 dilectrics are translucent to infrared light.
+- No copper features should be routed underneath the fiducials, as FR-4 dilectrics are translucent to infrared light.
 Any copper feature under the fiducial should be at least as wide as the fiducial itself.

 The exact distance of the fiducials from the DUT edge is flexible.
 Once the fiducials are recognized, the system can be programmed with the implementation-specific distance required to dead-reckon from the fiducials to the chip itself.
-The hard limit is the safety envelope of the imaging head's movement, which is constrained to a few centimeters, but it makes the imaging setup faster if the fiducials are closer to the chip.
-Thus, placement within 2mm from the edge of the DUT is a good rule of thumb.
+The hard limit is the safety envelope of the imaging head's movement, which is constrained to a few centimeters, but imaging setup is faster if the fiducials are closer to the chip.
+Thus, a good rule of thumb is to place the fiducials within 2mm from the edge of the DUT.

 Regardless of the distance, the fiducials must remain symmetric along the diagonals of the DUT (dashed gray lines in the diagram above).
-Symmetry is required so that the center point of the DUT may be extracted from the fiducials.
+Symmetry is required so that the center point of the DUT may be inferred from the fiducials.

 ### Library Primitives